 Chief among them are international stocks, particularly in Europe and Japan, that have surged in recent months amid a pronounced decline in the U.S. dollar.
 This trend is part of a larger broadening of investment opportunities over the past year — in contrast to the prior decade when large-cap U.S. tech stocks dominated market returns.

-“What had been a binary market — a market that was either/or — is now more balanced,” says Martin Romo, a portfolio manager with The Growth Fund of America®.
+“What had been a binary market — a market that was either/or — is now more balanced,” says Martin Romo, a Capital Group equity portfolio manager.
 “The opportunity set has grown to include U.S. companies and international companies, growth stocks and value stocks, the technology sector and health care, industrials and energy.”

 At least part of this dynamic has been driven by a significant reversal in the strength of the U.S. dollar.
 After an 11-year bull run, dollar dominance appears to be on the ropes as the greenback weakens against the euro, the yen and many other currencies.
 A continuing downward trend would be welcome news for investors in international stocks and bonds, where currency translation effects have eroded returns in recent years.